-Now in its third year, the ADEA-AAL Compass Program is an interprofessional career development experience.
-You will learn essential skills beyond teaching, specifically how to conduct research, write grant applications, and publish articles and reports.
-The Compass Program provides expert training in these areas via three comprehensive modules, each addressing a critical component necessary for academic advancement.
-Whether tenure or non-tenure track, part-time or full-time appointment, this intensive three-day program will guide you to career success.
+The Compass Program now is an interprofessional, online experience.
+You will learn essential skills beyond teaching, specifically how to conduct educational research, write grant applications, publish articles and reports, and develop your academic career.
+The Compass Program provides expert training in these areas via four comprehensive distance learning modules, one each week for four weeks, each addressing a critical component necessary for academic advancement.
+Whether tenure or non-tenure track, part-time or full-time appointment, this program will guide you toward career success.

 In many institutions, a record of research is critical for promotion and tenure.
 This module will show you how to design qualitative, quantitative, and mixed-methods educational research projects.
 You will critique actual educational research designs

-During the first day of the Compass Program, you will engage in individual, small-group, and class-wide exercises and discussions related to:
+During the Conducting Educational Research Module, you will engage in exercises and discussions related to:

 • Creating a research niche